Scoutski/learning/UBC_Simple_Data/3_htdw.md

     2. Identify constant information throughout the program (_e.g. screen width_).
     3. Identify changing information throughout the program (_e.g. player position in a game_)
     4. Identify `big-bang` options.
+2. Build the program!
+    1. Define the constants that were identified as part of the domain analysis. (_e.g. const WIDTH = 600;_)
+    2. Define the data to be consumed by the `big-bang` function using the HtDD recipe.
+    3. Write the required function(s) using the HtDF recipe.
+Start with the `main` function and then fill in the wish list functions with real information so that the program can run.
+    4. Work through each of the wish list functions until the program is complete!